 It’s fine to keep many things in your car.
-In fact, our cars can become storage areas for clothes, sports equipment and even snacks.
+In fact, our cars often become storage areas for clothes, sports equipment and even snacks.

 But some things are likely to cause problems if left in a vehicle.
-They won’t respond well to extreme temperatures, or may attract thieves who break into vehicles.
+They don’t respond well to extreme temperatures, or may attract thieves who break into vehicles.